wesleya/book-breakdowns/content/about.md

 +++
 title = "About"
-date = "2014-04-09"
+date = "2017-08-04"
 menu = "main"
 +++

-About This Project

 Have questions or suggestions?
-Email
+Email me at wesley.agena@gmail.com.

 Thanks for reading!